Evolving Social Media Metrics Signal a Change

 There are many ways to look at social media marketing activity.
 My advice is to start with data.
 Different platforms give you access to different types of data.
 Facebook, for example, gives you the ability to gather email addresses, demographic information and, if analyzed in the right way, psychographic data.
 If you can work out what is valuable to your brand and how that might be used to convert potential customers, developing an ROI framework that connects the “digital dots” becomes much easier.
 As the New York Times stated in an article called “Marketers Celebrate Glimmers of Recovery” back in 2011, “Data rules … content may be king in media, but in advertising, it is data.”

-Direct and indirect conversions
+Direct and Indirect Conversions

 Do you know what part social media plays in customer purchase decisions?
 A social media interaction may result in an immediate conversion or it may help influence the process in a more indirect way.
 These two types of conversion, one focused on the last interaction before the conversion, and the other focused on the number of interactions in the path to conversion, must be compared to get a clear view of the true value of your social media efforts.

 Your content may not be “king” but it is the fuel that brings the engine of your social media strategy to life.
 The technology means nothing to your market.
 It is the content they interact with.
-You need to know what type of content they respond to and what type of behaviours they display when they do.
+You need to know what type of content they respond to and what type of behaviors they display when they do.
 Tagging and measuring social media activity by its intended function (sales, customer service, brand development, conversational, thought leadership) allows you to optimize your content and see what really drives results.

-Social vs. Search vs. Display ad traffic
+Social vs. Search vs. Display Ad Traffic

 Do you have a model to work out how much the site traffic generated by social media activity would have cost had it been generated by paid search marketing or display ads?
 It’s a calculation that can make a big difference when you are deciding where to direct your resources.